8 Common Types of Flowers for Your Wedding

 1. Roses are a timeless choice.

-Roses bloom on and off throughout mid-spring to fall, making them perfect for summer weddings.
-These wedding flowers also come in over 20 colors ranging from salmon and red to lilac and green.
+Roses bloom intermittently from mid-spring to fall, making them perfect for summer weddings.
+These wedding flowers also come in over 20 colors, ranging from salmon and red to lilac and green.

 2. Anemone adds impact to your bridal bouquet.